NEIDTM/DiscordBot-VoiceManager/README.md

 ---

-## Files
+## 📁 Files

 * `bot.py` – Main bot code.
 * `server_settings.json` – Stores target voice channels per server.
-* `channel_owners.json` – Stores owners and moderators for private channels.
+* `channel_owners.json` – Stores owners and moderators for voice channels.

 ---

-## How It Works
+## 📝 How It Works

-1. A user joins the designated voice channel.
+1. A user joins the designated "creator" voice channel.
 2. The bot creates a **new voice channel** with the user as the owner.
-3. The owner gets a **control panel** with buttons to manage the channel.
+3. The owner receives a **control panel** with buttons to manage the channel.
 4. The bot **automatically deletes** the channel when it's empty.

----